Welcome to the

 Durham and grandson Mac Schumacher.

-Tim was a 1981 graduate of Wellington High School and honorably
+Tim was a 1981 graduate of Wellington High School and

-a correctional officer in the Ohio prison system.
+his life as a correctional officer in the Ohio prison system.

 Tim enjoyed sitting on the porch watching the wildlife, the